Ollynov/t-school-fullstack-2/CSS-Bootstrap/lecture-notes-css.md

   </style>
 </head>
 ```
-*Exercise: add a style tag in the head of your index.html then move your inline-styling into it.
+*Follow Along: add a style tag in the head of your index.html then move your inline-styling into it.
 Next, use a selector to style all the nav items at once.*

 ## Style Sheet